About

 NACOSA’s programmes focus on HIV, AIDS, TB and other public health issues like gender-based violence (GBV), sexual and reproductive health and pandemic preparedness and response.

-Young people are especially vulnerable to HIV and GBV if they are not in education, employment or training, so NACOSA works with communities to empower and support them on their journey to a safe, happy and healthy future.
+Young people are especially vulnerable to HIV and GBV if they are not in education, employment or training, NACOSA works with communities to empower and support them on their journey to a safe, happy and healthy future.
 Economic strengthening and livelihoods interventions include work readiness and financial literacy skills, training, work and entrepreneurship opportunities as well as savings, food security and mentoring support.
 Known as GLO – Grow, Learn, Own – this approach is implemented across a number of NACOSA’s programmes.

 South Africa has some of the highest rates of gender-based violence in the world which largely impacts on women and children and is one of the main drivers of our HIV epidemic.
 NACOSA believes that communities have a vital role to play in preventing and responding to violence against women, children and the LGBTQIA+ community.

 The Gender-Based Violence in Mining Communities project strengthens services offered by GBV facilities, empowers women and young people to become economically independent and builds capacity, networks and community awareness to sustainably prevent and respond to GBV.
-The project is implemented by NACOSA in mining communities in the North West and Limpopo, funded by the Tshikululu Trust and made possible by Anglo American Platinum.
+The project is implemented by NACOSA in mining communities in the North West and Limpopo, funded by the Tshikululu Trust and made possible by Valterra Platinum.

 Key populations are those who are most affected by HIV, AIDS and STIs and who are routinely left behind – marginalised, criminalised, stigmatised and discriminated against.

 Community organisations and structures are powerful forces for change.
 NACOSA promotes networking and dialogue and helps to build systems that support the community response to HIV, AIDS, TB, GBV and other health and social challenges.
+NACOSA Learning has a capacity building methodology, training and tools developed and refined over 20 years.

 Community organisations plug critical service delivery gaps, particularly in under-served communities, but they face significant challenges including a lack of consistent funding, governance, leadership and technical capacity challenges.